-- 3. Department Managers will be responsible for directing proper data recovery on their units in the event a downtime should occur. - 4.
+- 1. Each staff member shall be aware of his or her responsibilities and the actions he or she should take if there is scheduled or unscheduled downtime.
+Downtime procedures will be part of the annual re-orientation of each workforce member who uses the system to perform his or her job. - 2.
+Each area shall prepare a set of manual downtime forms to be stored on the unit for use when a manual chart must be assembled.
+There should be enough documentation forms for each bed on the unit and/or to accommodate normal patient volumes.
+Manual documentation packages shall be replenished following downtime. - 3.
+Department Manager will be responsible for directing proper data recovery on their units in the event a downtime should occur. - 4.
 Back entry of data must be completed within 24 hours of the system being returned to normal operation. - 5.
 Each department will verify the functioning of the 724 Computer/Printer once a month.
-Verification includes logging into the system and verifying that the patient data displayed is current. - Inpatient Scheduled Downtime prior to scheduled downtime, each unit will print the ORCHID downtime Medication Administration Record (MAR) from 724, patient labels, and specimen labels for specimen collections due during the scheduled downtime.
+Verification includes logging into the system and verifying that the patient data displayed is current. - Inpatient Scheduled Downtime prior to scheduled downtime, each unit will print the ORCHID downtime Medication Record (MAR) from 724, patient labels, and specimen labels for specimen collections due during the scheduled downtime.

+II.
 Initializing Downtime Procedures

-- 1. The Enterprise Help Desk will communicate both scheduled and unscheduled downtime to all affected departments (see Downtime Communication Plan). - 2.
-Each department will implement their downtime procedures in the event the system is unavailable.
+- 1. The Enterprise Held Desk will communicate both scheduled and unscheduled downtime to all affected department (see Downtime Communication Plan). - 2.
+Each department will implement their downtime procedure in the event the system is unavailable.